You can enter your 1099-B information in your account by going to:

 You receive a Form 1099-B from a broker or barter transaction.
 The information is generally reported on a Form 8949 and/or a Schedule D as a capital gain or loss.
 Capital gains and losses occur when a taxpayer sells a capital asset such as stocks, bonds, or the sale of your main home.

-If you are unable to import a CSV and you have multiple transactions, you may enter each transaction separately or you may group multiple transactions together as one transaction if they are for the same company and the transactions are all either long term or short term.
+If you are unable to import or access the CSV option (not available for all packages) and you have multiple transactions, you may enter each transaction separately or you may group multiple transactions together as one transaction if they are for the same company and the transactions are all either long term or short term.

 Grouping these like transactions means you should have two to three separate Capital Gain and Loss Item entries for Various Short term, Various Long Term covered and Various Long Term noncovered.
 Your 1099-B copy will commonly have the transactions broken down into these totals already.
 Covered assets references if the cost basis of your asset is reported to the IRS from financial company.
 Noncovered means that the cost basis was not reported to the IRS from financial company.
 This should be reported to you in Box 12 of your 1099-B or commonly with a box for covered that would be checked or blank (noncovered).